Here are the rest of the films I watched in January/February, in alphabetical order.

 written by Pete Docter, Mike Jones, and Kemp Powers

 directed by Pete Docter

 Feels like the last truly great Pixar film I watched was Inside Out in 2015.
-Aside from the colorful Coco (2017), we’ve had unnecessary or disappointing sequels like Incredibles 2 (2018) and Toy Story 4 (2019), and entertaining if less-than-stellar stuff like The Good Dinosaur (2015) and Onward (2020).
-Soul is another of those minor efforts, a rumination on life and what it all really means in which a music teacher’s soul refuses to enter the hereafter and accidentally ends up inside a cat.
+Aside from the colorful Coco (2017), we’ve had less-than-stellar stuff like The Good Dinosaur (2015) and Onward (2020), disappointing sequels like Incredibles 2 (2018), and unnecessary additions like Toy Story 4 (2019).
+Soul is another one of those Pixar-lite efforts, a rumination on life and what it all really means in which a music teacher’s spirit refuses to enter the hereafter and accidentally ends up inside a cat.
 I was never bored, but for a movie dealing with a jazz musician – and ostensibly how jazz, in its very own improvisatory nature, is a reflection of existence itself – Soul is more quartet than big band.
 Maybe Pixar should take five.